brianpakho/brianpakho.github.io/README.md

 [AI Business Intelligence Analyst](https://youtu.be/g0hSrnGYuWM)

-- A proof-of-concept to show a Slack-based AI agent with access to Austin FC's data can be used to expand the BI team's capacity and respond efficiently to BI questions across departments.
+- A proof-of-concept to show how a Slack-based AI agent with access to Austin FC's data can be used to expand the BI team's capacity and respond to BI requests across departments.

 [Matchday Dashboard](https://public.tableau.com/views/matchday_dashboard/Dashboard1)
 - A basic Tableau dashboard showcasing core Tableau proficiency.